AndrewM1998/jParaCrawlSplits/README.md

-This is a repository containing a dataset created from the jParaCrawl dataset The data was created by removing all duplicate sentences and choosing the best 500K sentence pairs.
+This is a repository containing a dataset created from the jParaCrawl dataset.
+The data was created by removing all duplicate sentences and choosing the best 500K sentence pairs.